Dog Eye Allergies: Symptoms and Treatment

 - Cloudy appearance over the eye (less common, but warrants immediate attention)

-If the discharge is yellow, green, or thick, this may indicate a bacterial infection rather than or in addition to allergies.
-Thick discharge is a reason to contact your veterinarian promptly, as it may require antibiotic treatment.
+Yellow, green, or thick discharge points toward a bacterial infection rather than (or alongside) allergies, and it’s a reason to contact your veterinarian promptly since it may need antibiotic treatment.

 What Causes Eye Allergies in Dogs?